ilkercankaya/LeetCodeAndHackerRankSolutions/TIPS.md

 * **Depth** Of Root = 0 (Same as level), **Height** of Leaf = 0, The depth of a node is the number of edges from the node to the tree's root node.
 A root node will have a depth of 0.
 The height of a node is the number of edges on the longest path from the node to a leaf.
 A leaf node will have a height of 0.

+*  A leaf is a node with no children.

 * Maximum number of nodes in a height of h with n nodes: ceil(n / (2^(h + 1)))